Thank you for stopping by to visit,

 The Green Lake County Sheriff's Office, local Police, local government, and the schools take a pro-active stance in educating, understanding, and relating to the Counties students and youth.
 In 1993 a coalition of professionals came together to create the program formerly titled, "Resist and Prevent" RAP prgram.
 Similar yet different from other anti-drug public education programs RAP built the relationship betweeen government, law enforcement, and youth by establishing good communications and a relationship.
 Being able to relate and communicate translates into a mutual understanding of three major life skills.
 These three major life skills, restraint, respect, and responsibility are the foundation of the now LIFE program.

-Within a six week process, during the school year, full-time uniform police personnel expose students to the role of the police officer.
+Within a six week process, during the school year, full-time uniformed police personnel expose students to the role of the police officer.
 Students are also taught the dangers of alcohol, tobacco and drug abuse.
 Youth are instructed concerning skills on refusing substances, anger management, bullies and harassment.
 Internet safety also has become a valuable segment of the program.

 While no program is 100% successful everyone involved with the LIFE program is truly committed to making a difference within the community.